sevakon/unet-keras/README.md

     mask_datagen = ImageDataGenerator(rescale=1. / 255)       # as function parameter
 ```

-Note that your data should be structures like this:
+Note that your data should be structured like this:

     .
     ├── train_path